Self-Initiated Open World Learning for Autonomous AI Agents: Introduction

 \section{Introduction}

-Classic machine learning (ML) makes~\textit{closed world assumption}, which means that what are seen by the system in testing or deployment must have been seen in training~\cite{fei2016breaking,liu2020learning}, i.e., there is nothing new or novel occurring in testing or deployment.
+Classic machine learning (ML) makes~\textit{closed world assumption}, which means that what are seen by the system in testing or deployment must have been seen in training~\cite{fei2016breaking,bendale2015towards,liu2020learning}, i.e., there is nothing new or novel occurring in testing or deployment.
 This assumption is invalid in practice as the real world is an open environment with unknowns or novel objects.
 For humans, novelties or unknowns serve as an intrinsic motivation for learning.
 Human novelty detection results in a cascade of unique neural responses and behavioral changes that enable exploration and flexible memory encoding of the novel information.
 As learning occurs, this novelty response is soon lost as repeated exposure to novelty results in fast neural adaptation \cite{tulving1995novelty,murty2013hippocampal}.
 In order to make an AI agent thrive in the real open world, like humans, it has to detect novelties and learn them incrementally to make the system more knowledgeable and adaptable.
 It must do so \textit{on its own initiative} rather than relying on human engineers to retrain the system periodically.
 That is, it must learn in the \textit{open world} in a \textit{self-motivated manner} in the context of its \textit{performance task}.

-We use the hotel guest-greeting bot example from~\cite{ChenAndLiubook2018} to illustrate \textit{self-initiated open world learning} (SiOWL).
+We use the hotel guest-greeting bot example from~\cite{ChenAndLiubook2018} to illustrate \textit{\textbf{S}elf-initiated \textbf{O}pen world \textbf{L}earning} (SOL).
 The \textit{performance task} of the bot is to greet hotel guests.
 When it sees a guest it has learned, e.g., John, it greets him by saying

 ``\textit{Hi John, how are you today}?''